extend-therapy/elysia-external-session/README.md

 ## Creating a session type/interface

-For RedisStore, if you include a Date or function in your session object, then it will not be simply JSON serializable Instead use timestamps or other simple data types (Objects as values are generally ok as long as they do not contain functions or dates)
+For RedisStore, if you include a Date or function in your session object, then it will not be simply JSON serializable Instead use timestamps or other simple data types (Objects as values are generally ok as long as they do not contain functions or dates).
 This is generally the case for most session structures - but if you create your own store that can handle these things, then it's up to you

 ## Using your own Encryption/Decryption routines